Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Conclusions

 \section{Conclusions}

 We performed Brownian dynamic simulations of a mixture of charged micron-sized colloidal particles to create a consistent method to extract dynamic length in glass forming systems with and without random pinning.
-Our primary finding is that the collective dynamic length ($\xi_d^c$), calculated using the small $q$ limit of the multi-point structure factor $S^c_{mp}(q,t)$ (Eqn.~\eqref{equColl}), which is well fit to the OZ function, increases monotonically in both the pinned and unpinned systems.
+Our primary finding is that the collective dynamic length ($\xi_d^c$), calculated using the small $q$ limit of the multi-point structure factor $S^c_{mp}(q,t)$ (Eqn.~\eqref{equColl}), which is well fit to the OZ function at small $q$, increases monotonically in both the pinned and unpinned systems.
 Given this finding, it is worth pondering about the utility of the RP method, especially when a large perturbation like an amorphous wall \cite{Kob2012NatPhys,HimaNagamanasa15NatPhys,HockyPRE2014} is used to estimate the dynamic length.
 Even though the RP method, with different ways of implementing pinning, has provided insights into the nature of the ideal glass transition, the undesired consequences (unknown non-nonlinear response of unpinned particles on the mobile particles and breakage of translational invariance) call into question its ultimate utility.
-As shown here and established previously by FS~\cite{Flenner12NatPhys}, it suffices to extract the dynamic length using Eq. \ref{equColl} or Eq. \ref{OZ} in the absence of random pinning.
+In binary mixture of charged colloidal particles the characteristics of the system change drastically due to the presence of externally imposed disorders.
+Clearly, the fragility of the system changes by a factor of $\sim 4-5$ for $8\%$ pinning (see Fig.~\ref{angell}).
+Therefore, the length scale obtained by pinning particles is not the length scale associated with the actual liquid under consideration.
+As shown here and established previously by FS~\cite{Flenner12NatPhys}, it suffices to extract the dynamic length using Eqn. \eqref{equColl} or Eqn. \eqref{OZ} in the absence of random pinning.
+We hasten to add that hints in the crossover behavior in the relaxation times to the RFOT-dominated regime can most readily be revealed by probing the dynamics of the constrained liquids by random pinning methods \cite{Cammarota8850}.

 Because the non-monotonic dependence of $\xi_d^s$ appears when collective dynamics start to become significant, we surmise that the self-four-point dynamic structure factor $S^s_4(q,t)$ underestimates the overall correlation between particles.
 In contrast, $\xi_d^c$ calculated using multi-particle structure factor $S^c_{mp}(q,t)$ increases \textit{monotonically} as a function of $\phi$.
 It is important to note that, although pinning does decrease the magnitude of $\xi_d^s$ (compare panels (b) and (f) in Fig. \ref{selfLength}), the qualitative behavior is unaltered at $\phi < \phi_d$.
 Collective dynamics, which is accompanied by the change in the shape (fractal to compact) of the cooperative regions~\cite{Stevenson06NatPhys}, is prominent only at volume fraction that exceeds $\phi_d$.
 The crossover in the dynamics, where collective motions of particles become important, is also reflected not only in that shape of the cooperative regions but also in the dependence of the $\tau_\alpha$ on the dynamic length.
 The RFOT-dominated regime ($\tau_\alpha \sim \exp[k(\xi_d^c)^{3/2}]$) appears roughly at the packing fraction where collective dynamics start to emerge.